hzeller/rpi-rgb-led-matrix/README.md

 the `--led-multiplexing` parameter.

 There are some panels that have a different chip-set than the default HUB75.
 These require some initialization sequence.
-The current supported one is `--led-panel-type=FM6126A`.
+The current supported types are `--led-panel-type=FM6126A` and `--led-panel-type=FM6127`.

 Generally, the higher scan-rate (e.g. 1:8), a.k.a. outdoor panels generally allow faster refresh rate, but you might need to figure out the multiplexing